Overview

 • What makes an organism pathogenic?

-• How a pathogen varies in natural populations?
+• How does a pathogen evolve in natural populations?

-• How a pathogen interacts with its host?
+• How does a pathogen interact with its host?

 Latest News